ajavamind/Processing-Cardboard/README.md

  Processing with Cardboard SDK is an alternative for writing Android VR applications.
 At the least it is another way to build/explore/learn the Cardboard VR app development platform.

- * Requires Android Studio (1.2.2)
+ * Uses Android Studio (1.3.1)
  * Cardboard SDK for Android 0.5.5
- * Based on Processing for Android library version 2.2.1 with Processing core source code from: https://github.com/processing/processing-android
+ * Based on Processing for Android library version 2.2.1 with Processing core source code from: https://github.com/processing/processing-android.
  * Based on Stereo library source code from: https://github.com/CreativeCodingLab/stereo

  * Minimum builds supports Android API 4.1 (16) platform and above